-Initial management of plantar fasciitis involves a multi-modal non-operative approach.
+Initial management of plantar fasciitis involves a multi-modal nonoperative approach.
 For 90% of people, this is all that is required.
 This initially includes analgesics, anti-inflammatories, massage, applying ice, and exercises that stretch the fascia and strengthen the muscles.
-Orthotics including heel pads and night splints may be helpful, along with corticosteroid injections, and other alternative modalities such as ultrasound or shock wave therapy.
+Orthoses including cushioning heel pads and night splints may also be helpful, along with corticosteroid injections, and other alternative modalities such as ultrasound or shock wave therapy.